dancsecs/goToMD/README.md

          Include the specified file in a code block.

-When expanded in the target file the content will be framed by similar comments prefixed with Bgn and end with:
+When expanded in the target file the content will be framed by similar comments prefixed with Bgn and end as:

 const szTestBgnPrefix = szTestPrefix + "Bgn::"
 const szTestEndPrefix = szTestPrefix + "End::"